seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part1.md

 > $$

 It is easy to bound $\lvert Z \rvert$ on the upper boundary $\Im t = \lambda$, and the bound for the lower boundary $\Im t = -\lambda$ follows from the functional equation.
-For the general bound inside the strip, we use a conformal map that sends the strip to the upper half plane, and apply the Poisson principle there.
+For the general bound inside the strip, we use a conformal map that sends the strip to the upper half plane, and apply the Poisson inequality there.

 Next, we bound $H\_\sigma$.
 Lemma 3.3 and Lemma 3.4 are intermediate steps toward Lemma 3.5.